Greece nominates new privatisation agency chief, third in seven months

-ATHENS Greece has nominated a new chairman for its privatisation agency HRADF a month after his predecessor was dismissed, the finance ministry said on Saturday.
+ATHENS Greece has nominated a new chairman to take over at its privatisation agency after the dismissal of its previous head last month, the finance ministry said on Saturday.

-Constantine Maniatopoulos was chosen to lead an organisation where asset sale delays and shortfalls in targeted revenues have caused headaches for Greece's international lenders overseeing the country's 240 billion euro ($325.00 billion) bailout programme.
+Constantine Maniatopoulos was named to head privatisation agency HRADF, where asset sale delays and shortfalls in targeted revenues have been a source of headaches for Greece's international lenders overseeing the country's 240 billion euro bailout programme.

-Maniatopoulos, head of state real estate agency ETAD, will be HRADF's third chairman in seven months.
-A parliamentary committee still has to approve his appointment formally, the finance ministry said.
+Maniatopoulos, head of state real estate agency ETAD, will be the third chairman at HRADF in the last seven months.
+A parliamentary committee will have to discuss his appointment before it is approved, the finance ministry said.

-Resignations at HRADF have been a setback to efforts by Athens to push through an ambitious reform and privatisation programme to meet bailout targets that are key to the country's debt sustainability.
+Resignations at HRADF have been a setback to efforts by Athens to push through an ambitious reform and privatisation programme in a bid to meet bailout targets that are key to the country's debt sustainability.

-Thomas Wieser, who heads the Eurogroup Working Group that does preparatory work ahead of decisions by euro zone finance ministers, told Greek newspaper Realnews the privatisation programme had to be re-energised.

-"There are delays in the privatisations programme very often.
-In the first bailout, estimates were very optimistic.
-If we want results now, there must be a serious re-activation of momentum," Wieser was quoted as saying.
-He did not mention Maniatopoulos' appointment.

-Greece dismissed previous chairman, Stelios Stavridis, in August after a newspaper reported he had used the private plane of a businessman who had just acquired a state company to go on holiday.
+Greece dismissed the agency's previous chairman, Stelios Stavridis, in August after a newspaper reported that he had used the private plane of a businessman who had just acquired a state company to go on holiday.

 Stavridis's predecessor, Takis Athanasopoulos, stepped down after he was charged by a prosecutor with breach of duty over his former role as chairman of a state utility.